JARROD DAHL P.O. Box 1 Ashland WI 54806

 September 2016—Instructor, Port Townsend School of Woodworking, Port Townsend, WA

-August 2016—Instructor/presenter Taljfest, international wood carving event at Saterglantan Craft School, Injon, Sweden
+August 2016—Instructor/presenter Taljfest, international wood carving event at Saterglantan Craft School, Injon, Sweden, Recipient of the Slojd Fellowship Award for achievement as a craftsperson in the Green Wood Working Tradition.

 August 2011-2016—Instructor/presenter SpoonFest, international spoon carving event, Edale, UK